I'm an Australian citizen with Permanent Residency, (KITAP), in Indonesia.

 I retired from work in Australia in January 2018.

-During my working life I did everything from working on prawn trawlers and cray fishing boats to being a qualified Work Health and Safety Officer.
+During my working life I did everything from working on prawn trawlers and rock lobster fishing boats to being a qualified Work Health and Safety Officer.
 I am also a qualified Trainer and Assessor plus a certified TEFL, (Teach English as a Foreign Language), tutor.

 I have been married to an amazing Javanese woman since 2006.
 Ibu Ida, my wife, has Permanent Resident status in Australia which allows us to live permanently in either Australia or Indonesia.

-We have a daughter, Mbak Dewi, aged 26 who is a qualified Bachelor Degree Nurse.
+We have a daughter, Mbak Dewi, aged 26 who is a qualified Professional Nurse.
 Ibu Ida and Mbak Dewi speak Indonesian, Javanese and English while I speak English and functional Indonesian.

 We are a very close family and have a wonderful large extended family locally.
-We are pretty casual family and don't stress too much.
+We are pretty easy going and don't stress too much.

 We are now living in our own home, Homestay, in Parakan, Central Java, Indonesia where we are very much part of the local community.

 Parakan is an important provincial town with two hospitals and all necessary services.
 Parakan is a major farming and tobacco growing region.
 Some of the World's finest teas and coffees are also grown locally.